 No Mail Lists

-I never sign up for mail lists.
+I never sign up for mailing lists.
 If I have to put my address in to sign up for something I always tick the box that says don’t send me anything.
 There are a few flyers that come in the mail no matter what, but most of the time we don’t even get junk mail.

 Since decluttering all of the papers in our home we were able to go from a large file cabinet to a small file box.
 The nice thing about having limited file space is I am forced to go through the files at least twice a year.

-Also I know there are ways to scan documents and store them online and if that works for you then that is great.
+Also, I know there are ways to scan documents and store them online and if that works for you then that is great.
 I personally don’t want to add more online and computer clutter to my life so I find it easier to deal with the few papers I have to keep.

 See how we decluttered our file cabinet.